Entanglement Classification via Single Entanglement Measure: Conclusions

-\textit{Conclusions}---In this letter, we showed how a single $\SLIP_n^h$ entanglement measure can be used to derive necessary and sufficient conditions for any two $(n+1)$-qubit states to be SLOCC equivalent.
+In this paper, we showed how a single $\SLIP_n^h$ entanglement measure is enough to verify if two generic $(n+1)$-qubit states to be SLOCC equivalent.
+Our result is applicable for any number of qubits.
 This was possible by showing that the roots of any $\SLIP_n^h$ measure transform via Möbius transformations under the SLOCC operations performed on the subsystems.
 In that way, SLOCC equivalence between two states is implied by the easily verifiable existence of a Möbius transformation relating aforementioned roots for each subsystem.
-We demonstrated our approach on 4-qubit states, and showed that the roots of the 3-tangle measure $\tau^{(3)}$ are enough to classify 4-qubit states from the most generic $G_{abcd}$ family.
-Lastly, a procedure was presented to determine the normal form of states in the $G_{abcd}$ family that circumvents the possibility of an infinite iterative process of the standard procedure.
+Moreover, we define the $E$-normal form of the state with respect to the given $\SLIP_n^{h=4}$ measure $E$, for which roots are symmetrically distributed on the Bloch sphere.
+Such form is simple to determine and exists for generic states.
+In comparison, so-called, normal form of state requires possibly infinite iterative minimization procedure.
+Furthermore, we demonstrated our approach on 4-qubit states, and showed that the roots of the 3-tangle measure $\tau^{(3)}$ are enough to fully classify 4-qubit states from the most generic $G_{abcd}$ family.
+Lastly, as we observed that for 4-qubit states the $\tau^{(3)}$-normal form coincides with the normal form of a state, which gives a procedure to determine the normal form of state that circumvents the possibility of an infinite iterative process of the standard procedure.